davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/organize-notes.md

 +++

 For abstract logic, you often can't do this.
 Processes and procedures can be converted to a visual form (such as a wiring diagram) but are often better documented first directly as text.
 In a textual form, processes can be more quickly and efficiently reorganized into new processes and can be individually executed.
 Once a process is well-established, it may be reasonable to document it in a visual form in addition to the textual form (perhaps a third redundant form, if it's already documented in English and a programming language).

 +++

+### Word

++++

+Wikipedia obviously organizes by word, and LLMs as previously discussed.
+In our construction toy example we also naturally organized by word: the names of the three columns of the table.
+If we had organized our "notes" or "book" on our toys by word, we would not have created documentation on each toy but on the organizing principles (the three columns).
+Too many organizing principles, and we aren't compressing the original information at all.
+Not enough, and we have to make deeper layers that organize the original principles into their own organizing principles.

++++

+Just as you need multiple visual maps for a house (electrical plan, foundation plan, etc.), you need multiple organizations of the same words/logic.
+All these aspects can go into an article, with links to cross-concepts.

++++

+Let's say you organize all your notes as commentary on Wikipedia articles.
+That is, you make all your articles definition articles that just comment on Wikipedia.
+Would it be possible to "consolidate" your notes by searching for some word (how you use the word in all articles) and then combine your independent thoughts from the various articles into a better article on the word?
+If your notes were well-organized, this wouldn't be possible because the all secondary articles wouldn't be defining anything about the word; they would only be linking back to the article on the word and using it in a compressed way.

++++

+We can change definitions to make them represent reality; we care about reality rather than what a bunch of words mean (a rose would smell as sweet, you can talk in German or English as long as it makes sense and we can translate).
+The map from words to reality is often determined by human history, but the history of category theory makes it clear that to make forward progress sometimes the definition of words needs to change.

++++

+Many websites (e.g. blogs) organize around the concept of "tags" which are single words.
+This approach effectively defines a word by the articles on it, but misses that the word's definition may be changing over time.
+The latest articles likely define the word "best" with older articles eventually becoming less relevant.
+The major issue with this approach is that a well-compressed truth for the meaning of the word can only discovered by a long read of many articles.

++++

+### Time (History)

++++

+Once someone has invented (or precisely defined) an English word in some useful way, it's unlikely that future human development will redefine the word significantly rather than define a new one (many short words are unused or available for reuse).
+For this reason, pedagogical material often ends up being organized historically and it's helpful to understand the [History of mathematics](https://en.wikipedia.org/wiki/History_of_mathematics) to understand math.
+One way to define "learn" is to gain the ability to reuse words others have invented rather than inefficiently re-invent them yourself (likely based on the "wrong" word).

++++

+The ubiquity of `git` is a testament to the value of retaining historical versions of records for the sake of reusing them (on discovering the new "better" way isn't better).
+Wikipedia is organized around words, and how a word is defined is based on the collective understanding of many humans, typically a product of history.
+Many times, the reasoning behind a definition isn't fully captured in the present and a full historical record is the best way to work out the full meaning.

++++

+Organizing "historically" also lets you put notes you want to read at some point in the future on the same timeline (though the future timeline may look like a DAG, because of uncertainty).

++++